-Full name of this Pakistani test captain is Misbah-ul-Haq Khan Niazi.
+Full name of this Pakistani cricket coach and legend is Misbah-ul-Haq Khan Niazi.
 He was born on the 28th of May in 1974.
 He belongs to the city of Mianwali, Punjab.
 Misbah had a passion for cricket since childhood and he used to play tape ball cricket like most of the boys in their youth in Pakistan.
 He used to play for his hometown in local competitions.
 However, his parents were adamant that he complete his education before pursuing any of his passions on a higher level.
 Therefore, Misbah obtained his BSC degree from Faisalabad.
 He completed his MBA from University of Management and Technology.
 He is married to Uzma Khan who is a painter by profession.
 She is a strong support of this warrior captain who has stood by his side firm through thick and thin.
 She accompanies him on all the tours to support him.
 They have two children Faham-ul-Haq and Noriza Khan.
 She is also very active on social media forums like Facebook and Twitter.

 Misbah-ul-Haq put his first step in the world of cricket in 1998 by making first class cricket debut playing for Sargodha.
 He was 24 years old by then.
 He was selected for Pakistani Test team in 2001 while for ODI cricket team he got selected in 2002.